-Due to the strong revenue performance, the state's flat income tax rate is expected to automatically drop from 5.3% to 5.25% effective Jan.
-1, 2012.
-The Commonwealth estimates the impact of such a change at only approximately \$55 million in fiscal 2012, rising to about \$115 million in fiscal 2013.
-Although legislation was recently passed to license up to three regional resort casinos and one slot facility, much of the revenue is expected to go to local governments and there is no related money assumed in the Commonwealth's fiscal 2012 budget.
+Under current law the state's flat income tax rate will automatically drop from 5.3% to 5.25% effective Jan.
+1, 2012 if strong revenue trends continue through September.
+The Commonwealth estimates the impact of such a change, which is not included in budget assumptions, at only approximately \$55 million in fiscal 2012, rising to about \$115 million in fiscal 2013.
+Although there appears to be agreement on licensing up to three regional resort casinos and one slot facility, much of the revenue is expected to go to local governments and there is no related money assumed in the Commonwealth's fiscal 2012 budget.

-Massachusetts consistently has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
-This is important given the nature of the Commonwealth's revenue system, which quickly reflects changing economic conditions.
+Massachusetts has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
+This is important given the Commonwealth's somewhat volatile revenue system, which quickly reflects changing economic conditions.
 With economic deterioration, tax revenue forecasts were reduced significantly over the course of fiscal 2009, from \$21.4 billion in the enacted budget to actual results of \$18.3 billion, and the year ended down 13% (baseline) compared to fiscal 2008.
 The budget for fiscal 2010 included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion.
 Fiscal 2010 taxes were down 3.4% (baseline) versus fiscal 2009.

 In addition to solid ongoing budget management, in recent years the Commonwealth has proactively taken steps to reduce the volatility of its revenue system.
 The variability and unpredictability of capital gains-related tax revenue has been a key factor in this volatility over time.
 In response, the fiscal 2011 enacted budget included a new mechanism for budgeting capital gains-related tax revenue that limits the amount of such revenue that can be included in the Commonwealth's budget to \$1 billion, with excesses dedicated to reserve funding.
-A similar change requires one-time judgments and settlement payments in excess of \$10 million be deposited in the stabilization fund; \$81 million of such revenue has been deposited to date in fiscal 2012.

-Massachusetts has a fundamentally strong and wealthy economy.
-At 128% of the U.S. average, the Commonwealth's personal income per capita is the second highest in the nation.
+Massachusetts has a fundamentally strong and wealthy economy, with the second highest personal income per capita in the nation (127% of the U.S.).
 After experiencing among the steepest employment drops in the country during the prior recession, the Commonwealth's performance in the recent downturn was significantly better than the national experience.
-Employment losses in 2009 were below those of the U.S. (3.3% versus.
-4.4%) and the Commonwealth's employment in 2010 rose 0.2% while the U.S. dropped 0.8%.
-Employment gains have improved in 2011, and October year-over-year growth of 1.6% in Massachusetts compares to a 1.2% increase for the nation.
-Massachusetts' unemployment rate of 7.3% for the month was 81% of the U.S. level.
+Employment losses in 2009 were below those of the U.S. (3.3% vs. 4.4%) and the Commonwealth's employment in 2010 rose 0.2% while the U.S. dropped 0.8%.
+Employment gains have steadily improved in 2011, and August year-over-year growth of 2% in Massachusetts was twice the increase for the nation.
+The Commonwealth's unemployment rate of 7.4% for the month was 81% of the U.S. level.